mr-bt/manager.README/README.md

 **I believe** QA, Security, Ops, Culture and Product success is everyone responsibility!

-**I believe** in short feedback loops, fail-fast and reduced blast radius.
-It's OK to fail as long as we learn the lesson and share our learnings.
+**I believe** in fail-fast and reduced blast radius.
+It's OK to fail as long as we learn and share our learnings.
 Tolerance ZERO for blame!

-**I believe** data tells us a great deal.
-Be data-driven but don't lose your gut feeling, you'll need it at the end.

 **I believe** in the compounding of continually improving small things through sort and quick iterations.